-The process allows you to simplify the code.
-When you’re in the development phase it’s easy for code to become overcomplicated, static analysis allows you to focus in on areas where it can be simplified.
+Static analysis will help your code review process.
+It’s easy for code to become overcomplicated and time consuming.
+Static analysis allows you to focus in on areas where it can be simplified and concentrate your efforts on areas of the code base that require attention.
 It’s a step that can make additions and updates in the future easier to implement.

 What to look for in a static analysis tool